tasmiah26/Processing-Scripts/README.md

 --NUC or --from_NUC | performs non-uniformity correction and puts them inside a folder "nuc" --QA or --from_QA | creates a folder "Best_Images_Crop" with the highest quality images and the quality evaluation is exported to quality_assessment.csv
---recon or --from_recon |  performs 3 reconstructions using the top 3 targets with the highest quality scores --alignment or --from_alignment | reorients the reconstructed images inside the "alignment_temp" folder for each temp_recon_#/ directory.
+--recon or --from_recon |  performs 3 reconstructions using the top 3 targets with the highest quality scores --alignment or --from_alignment | reorients the reconstructed images inside the temp_recon_#/alignment_temp folder.
 Files necessary for segmentation and surface extraction steps are created and stored inside temp_recon_#/ (recon* files)
 --segment | performs automatic segmentation